victorliu-sq/dep_setup/README.md

 ## CUDA And OptiX

-Enable CUDA and find the CUDA/OptiX packages:
+For projects that build CUDA or OptiX targets, enable CUDA and find the CUDA/OptiX packages:

 ```cmake
 enable_language(CUDA)